blaskode/Maximum-Word-Frequency/README.md

 ## Assignment for Module #2: Calculate Maximum Word Frequency
+## I wrote the code in module2_assignment.rb; the rest of the code was provided.

 The overall goal of the assignment is to write a Ruby class and work with attributes, methods, hashes, and arrays.